 The Sea to Sky highway stretching from the North Shore to Whistler is a mountain highway passing through some small communities and numerous scenic stops and things to do along your way.
 Check out this earlier post for more details of things to do along the Sea to Sky Highway

 Harrison Hot Springs

-HHarrison Hot Springs is a tiny little village on Harrison Lake, with a hot spring.
+HHarrison Hot Springs is a tiny little village on Harrison Lake, with a hot spring, approximately 2 hours from downtown Vancouver.
 The waters are piped into a community pool and into the pools at the Harrison Hot Springs Resort.
 My full report can be found in this post.